MagidElgady/Alan-AI-News/README.md

 # Requirements
+To install the Alan AI button
 import alanBtn from '@alan-ai/alan-sdk-web';

+Required for scroll function
 import React, { useState, useEffect } from 'react';

-import wordsToNumbers from 'words-to-numbers';
+Used to convert spoken number from words to a number e.g. 'four' becomes 4 import wordsToNumbers from 'words-to-numbers';

-import { Grid, Grow, Typography } from '@material-ui/core';
+Material UI used for the font, grid styling and grow for the animations import { Grid, Grow, Typography } from '@material-ui/core';

 ### `npm run eject`